The mission driven institution has had eight leaders in its 101-year history.

-Under Dr. Calereso’s leadership, St. Joseph’s in 2015 successfully launched SJC Online, the College’s fully online learning community.
-SJC Online enrollment has since grown by 400% and its certificate, undergraduate and graduate degree programs are now offered to students from all 50 states.
+Under Dr. Calereso’s leadership, St. Joseph’s in 2015 successfully launched our online program, the University's fully online learning community.
+Online enrollment has since grown by 400% and its certificate, undergraduate and graduate degree programs are now offered to students from all 50 states.
 Dr. Calareso led the College until July 2017.

 S. Elizabeth A. Hill ’64, C.S.J., J.D.

 S. Elizabeth A. Hill ’64, C.S.J., J.D., presided over major expansion at our Brooklyn and Long Island campuses, including construction of the new Hill Center athletic facility in Brooklyn and the Business Technology Center in Patchogue.